Db2-DTE-POC/wxddemo/docs/wxd-connections.md

 In the above connection string, you will need to replace the following values:

+   * host - `watsonxdata` when connecting to the image externally, and  `ibm-lh-presto-svc` when connecting internally
    * catalog - What is the name of the catalog that we are accessing
    * schema - The schema inside the catalog that will be used

 You also need to update the `conn._http_session.verify` value with the location where you downloaded the `lh-ssl-ts.crt` file.
+For internal connections, this value will be `/certs/lh-ssl-ts.crt`.

 Once connected, you can run an SQL statement and return the results.